 Matthias Felleisen and Daniel P. Friedman

 Not as good as it's predecessors, The Little Schemer and The Seasoned Schemer, but certainly an interesting reading.
 This time the title wants to explicitly suggest that this book is about patterns (a fashionable buzzword, when first published) in Java but this is what all the other books of the series were all about: patterns and idioms.
 It covers mainly the GoF's

-pattern giving clever hints and variation to the theme.
+pattern giving clever hints and variations to the theme.

 Compared to the Schemer books I found it a bit dull, but I guess

 Programming with Enterprise JavaBeans, JTS and OTS

 The Book about low level network programming in the Unix environment.
 It's an excellent description of everything you need to know to program at the socket layer.
 Full of examples, it covers both BSD and System V.

 Marshall McKusick, Keith Bostic, Michael J. Karels, John S. Quarterman

 "The design and the implementation of the 4.4 BSD Operating System".